Comparing Bayesian and Frequentist Inference in Biological Models: A Comparative Analysis of Accuracy, Uncertainty, and Identifiability: Results

 \subsection{SEIUR model of COVID-19 cases in Spain during the first wave}

-For Spain’s first COVID-19 wave, both methods track the rise and decline in reported incidence (Figure~\ref{fig:model_4_SEIR}), but the inferred uncertainties and error metrics differ in ways consistent with the SEIUR model’s limited identifiability under incidence-only observations (Section~\ref{sec:SI}).
-Compared with QDF, BFF yields lower errors (MAE 294.57 vs.\ 352.30; MSE 210,754 vs.\ 311,054; WIS 211.30 vs.\ 250.46) with similar PI coverage (94\% vs.\ 92\%; Table~\ref{tab:seiur-metrics}), suggesting an advantage for Bayesian regularization in this partially observed, higher-dimensional setting.
+For Spain’s first COVID-19 wave, both methods track the rise and decline in reported incidence (Figure~\ref{fig:model_4_SEIR}), but the inferred uncertainties and error metrics differ in ways that are consistent with the SEIUR model’s limited identifiability under incidence-only observations (Section~\ref{sec:SI}).